-- Maintaining a linear mainstreet and retail heart along the ridge with buildings dominating the landscape; an interesting roofline along the ridge, and frequent viewshafts allowing varied views to the bay, beach and distant headlands. - Terraced development below the ridgeline on the seaward side, taking advantage of the coastal environment by optimising views and pedestrian spaces eg. boardwalks, balconies, terraces, landscaped roofs. - More fragmented, generally small lot development between Ocean View Road and Kuaka Street with the landscape dominating the built form.
+- Maintaining a linear mainstreet and retail heart along the ridge with buildings dominating the landscape; an interesting roofline along the ridge, allowing varied views to the bay, beach and distant headlands. - Terraced development below the ridgeline on the seaward side, taking advantage of the coastal environment by optimising views and pedestrian spaces eg. boardwalks, balconies, terraces, landscaped roofs.